easkerov/DocWorkflowApp/README.md

 This is sample Java web application implementing simple document workflow to demo Spring MVC/Hibernate/Spring Security framework features.

 ### Frameworks used
-Spring MVC, Spring Security, Hibernate, H2 as embedded DB.
+Spring MVC, Spring Security, Hibernate, JUnit, H2 as embedded DB.

 ### Prerequisites
 Minimal:

-* JDK 7 and higher
+* JDK 7

 Optional:

-* Maven 3+ if you want to build the project using Maven
+* Maven 3 if you want to build the project using Maven
-* Apache Tomcat 7+ or other servlet container, if you want to deploy WAR artifact without using embedded container
+* Apache Tomcat 7+ or other servlet containers, if you want to deploy WAR artifact without using embedded container

 ### How to build and run